 Kings of various princely states harboured and even imported Cheetah into India from African markets in the 19thcentury for hunting sport, such as from Nairobi by the Maratha King Shahu Maharaj, ruling the Kolhapur estate, Maharashtra state (Jhala et al., 2022).
 Subsequent large population decline of the majestic cats viz.
 Lions and Tigers triggered the enactment of the Indian wildlife conservation act, 1972 which banned wildlife hunting and established national parks and sanctuaries country wide (Gadgil and Guha, 1995).
 Forest logging and human, livestock activities were barred in these protected areas (PA).

 Consequently, the Tiger population rose dramatically 2by150% from 1,411 in 2010 to 3,167 in 2022 (Bhattacharya and Roberts, 2023).
-“Human wildlife conflict” (HWC) as the wildlife spill over to villages and even cities, led to livestock depredation, human causalities and crop loss, increased as in Africa too (Marker, 2002) The growing wildlife population and its frequent sighting also promoted eco-tourism with famous wildlife reserves such as Kanha, Bandhavgad (Both Madhya Pradesh state) and generated local employment, developed the local economy and built forest department/ PA revenue and visibility, including international tourists and wildlife researchers visiting it.
-So wildlife tourism lured the policymaker’s, as in the Cheetah case and with its impressive track record and systems set up, M. P. State bagged the Cheetanh’s relocation project.
+“Human wildlife conflict” (HWC) as the wildlife spill over to villages and even cities, led to livestock depredation, human causalities and crop loss, increased as in Africa too (Marker, 2002).
+The growing wildlife population and its frequent sighting also promoted eco-tourism with famous wildlife reserves such as Kanha, Bandhavgad (Both Madhya Pradesh state) and generated local employment, developed the local economy and built forest department/ PA revenue and visibility, including international tourists and wildlife researchers visiting it.
+So wildlife tourism lured the policymaker’s, as in the Cheetah case and with its impressive track record and systems set up, M. P. State bagged the Cheetah’s relocation project.

 Cheetah reintroduction planning process

-Threatened species recovery and even reintroduction has been attempted worldwide for some charismatic, flagship species albeit with limited success for ecosystem recovery (Weise et al, 2015).
-Cheetah was also similarly sought to be reintroduced in India since long (NTCA, 2022) A charismatic species, known as the fastest running mammal on land with amazing sprint, it makes a wildlife lovers’ or policymaker’s dream project.
+Threatened species recovery and even reintroduction has been attempted worldwide for some charismatic, flagship species albeit with limited success for ecosystem recovery (Weise et al., 2015).
+Cheetah was also similarly sought to be reintroduced in India since long (NTCA, 2022).
+A charismatic species, known as the fastest running mammal on land with amazing sprint, it makes a wildlife lovers’ or policymaker’s dream project.
 Its rehabilitation could make India proud, look “green” globally and also promote eco-tourism.
 Wildlife Institute of India (WII), the premier wildlife research agency of Indian Government conducted Cheetah reintroduction feasibility study for the National Tiger Conservation Authority (NTCA).
 WII surveyed 6 protected areas, comprising 3 each in Madhya Pradesh (Kuno NP, Gandhisagar wildlife sanctuary- WLS, Madhav NP) and Rajasthan states (Mukundara NP, Shergarh WLS, Nauradehi WLS, Jhala et al., 2022).
 Kuno NP was found as best, followed by Gandhisagar WLS, based on prey density, low human density and less cost for fencing etc. But wildlife researchers argued that the social survey criteria focussed on compensation (Joshi et al., 2025) and Kuno was pre-decided, habitatat survey was conducted later.
 Cheetah also face the agony of habitat change and many veterinary medicine doses, they criticise.
-Other also questions the conflict arising due to the traditional forest rights (Kabra et al, 2023).
+Other also questions the conflict arising due to the traditional forest rights (Kabra et al., 2023).

 Next, Cheetah reintroduction plan in India was crafted by NTCA (2022) with WII lead and with other expert inputs.
 Foreign authorities were consulted to lend Cheetah and Namibia consented translocate them to India.
 Later South Africa also agreed too.
 African wildlife experts also visited Kuno NP and expressed satisfaction regarding habitat suitability and prey availability (Walker, 2022).
 The Cheetah were brought in India in 2 batches- 1stbatch of 8 adult animals on 17th September 2022 from Namibia and the 2ndbatch of 12 adults from south Africa in February 2023 (NTCA, 2023.).
 Both coalitions are kept in fenced enclosure called “boma” to acclimatize them.
 They may be released free in the wild once prey population buildup was adequate- 35 animals/ sq km, it was said then (Siddique, 2023) and 5 Cheetah were released in the wild in December 2024 and 2 more in February 2025.